freesoft/detox_bot2/PROJECT_PROPOSAL.md

 so that the filtering doesn't work for new words or expressions, which might not have any bad word in it at all, but it's toxic.

 Also, every system should have developed their own profaility filtering system, although it's functionality is not much different than others and actually good candidate to be PaaS or SaaS service.

+[TODO] You probably get some idea what I'm trying to say.
+Please change the sentence that sounds good and cool, but stay focus on minimizing the work we need to for final project...
+Check https://www.coursera.org/learn/cs-498/supplement/ewbEI/course-project-overview for what project proposal want us to do.

 # What we are going to make